Klondike Silver (CVE:KS) Trading Down 16.7% – Here’s Why

 Klondike Silver Corp.
-(CVE:KS – Get Free Report)’s share price traded down 16.7% during mid-day trading on Wednesday .
-The company traded as low as C$0.03 and last traded at C$0.03.
-120,778 shares traded hands during mid-day trading, a decline of 72% from the average session volume of 432,458 shares.
+(CVE:KS – Get Free Report)’s share price dropped 16.7% during mid-day trading on Wednesday .
+The stock traded as low as C$0.03 and last traded at C$0.03.
+Approximately 120,778 shares were traded during mid-day trading, a decline of 72% from the average daily volume of 432,458 shares.
 The stock had previously closed at C$0.03.

 Klondike Silver Company Profile